In Him Ministries:

 • The Everlasting Covenant (Jer.
 32:40; Ezek.
 36:26-27; 37:26; Matt.
 6:10; Heb.
 9:20; 13:20).

 NOTE: The Palestinian, or Land Covenant (Deut.
-4-34) is part of the Mosaic Covenant (Ex.
+4-34) is part of the Mosaic Covenant (Exod.
 20:1-31:18).
 When God renewed the Mosaic Covenant with Israel He added additional rules and regulations to the covenant that were meant to help Israel as they took possession of the promised land.
 The Everlasting Covenant (Heb.
 13:20) is actually part of the New Covenant of Christ Jesus (Jer.
 31:31-40; Heb.
 5:9).

 Promises To Israel Are Based On The Divine Covenants: